What is the Northern Territory DAMA?

 The Northern Territory Designated Area Migration Agreement (DAMA) is an umbrella agreement that allows eligible Northern Territory employers to sponsor overseas workers with some concessional arrangements using the Temporary Work (Skilled) Subclass 457 visa.

-Concessions that may be available to Northern Territory employers have been agreed between the Department of Immigration and Border Protection (DIBP) and the Department of Business.
+Concessions that may be available to Northern Territory employers have been agreed between the Department of Immigration and Border Protection (DIBP) and the Department of Trade, Business and Innovation (DTBI).
 These concessions include access to some occupations that are not available under the standard Subclass 457 visa arrangements and limited concessions for English language requirements and salary levels in certain circumstances.

-Northern Territory employers must meet eligibility requirements in order to be endorsed by the Department of Business to access the DAMA.
-When the Department of Business endorses an employer it will provide a letter of endorsement to DIBP stating the occupations for which the employer can sponsor overseas workers, how many workers for each of those occupations and for which of the occupations the Temporary Skilled Migration Income Threshold (TSMIT) and English concessions may be accessed.
+Northern Territory employers must meet eligibility requirements in order to be endorsed by the DTBI to access the DAMA.
+When the department endorses an employer it will provide a letter of endorsement to DIBP stating the occupations for which the employer can sponsor overseas workers, how many workers for each of those occupations and for which of the occupations the Temporary Skilled Migration Income Threshold (TSMIT) and English concessions may be accessed.
 While employer endorsement to access the DAMA is valid for three years, the initial allocation of the type and numbers of occupations is for the first year of the agreement only.

-Please note: Those Northern Territory employers who have already been endorsed to access overseas workers under DAMA Stage 1 and who would now like to include additional occupations or numbers to their DAMA endorsement, will need to contact the Department of Business once more.
+Please note: Those Northern Territory employers who have already been endorsed to access overseas workers under DAMA Stage 1 and who would now like to include additional occupations or numbers to their DAMA endorsement, will need to contact the DTBI once more.

 Who is the Northern Territory DAMA for?